Skip to content

 Key Stage 5

 Pupils have the option to study A’ Level Life and Health Sciences.
-This course gives pupil the opportunity to study a diverse range of topics from all three Science disciplines, and complete assignments to develop their practical skills.
+This course gives students the opportunity to study a diverse range of topics from all three Science disciplines, and complete assignments to develop their practical skills.

 Year 13